stuartemiddleton/intel_viz_entity_graph/README.md

 # Pre-requisites

-python >= 3.7, matplotlib >= 3.1, networkx >= 2.3
+python = 3.9, matplotlib = 3.1, networkx = 2.6.3

-Earlier versions may be suitable but are untested.
+Later versions of libs may work but have not been tested.
 The software is intended to be used by someone with a basic understanding of Python so they can edit the configuration and generate a data graph JSON file.

 # Usage